scrapy-plugins/scrapy-playwright/README.md

 Type `bool`, default `False`

-If `True`, the [Playwright page](https://playwright.dev/python/docs/api/class-page) that was used to download the request will be available in the callback via `response.meta['playwright_page']`.
+If `True`, the [Playwright page](https://playwright.dev/python/docs/api/class-page) that was used to download the request will be available in the callback at `response.meta['playwright_page']`.
+If `False` (or unset) the page will be closed immediately after processing the request.

 **Important!**

 This meta key is entirely optional, it's NOT necessary for the page to load or for any asynchronous operation to be performed (specifically, it's NOT necessary for `PageMethod` objects to be applied).
-Use it only if you need access to the Page object in the callback that handles the request.
+Use it only if you need access to the Page object in the callback that handles the response.

 For more information and important notes see [Receiving Page objects in callbacks](#receiving-page-objects-in-callbacks).